U.S. allies line up for exemptions from Trump's tariffs

 European industry associations called on Malmstrom to react to the tariffs.
 “The loss of exports to the U.S., combined with an expected massive import surge in the EU, could cost tens of thousands of jobs in the EU steel industry and related sectors,” said Axel Eggert, head of steel association EUROFER.

-In Sydney, Prime Minister Malcolm Turnbull cited Washington’s strong relationship with Australia, adding: “There is no case for imposing tariffs on Australian steel.”
+In Sydney, Prime Minister Malcolm Turnbull said there is no case for imposing tariffs on Australian steel.

 Trade tensions between Washington and Beijing have risen since Trump took office last year.
 China accounts for only a small fraction of U.S. steel imports, but its rapid rise to produce half the world’s steel has helped create a global glut that has driven down prices.

 Beijing vowed to “firmly defend its legitimate rights and interests”.
-The tariffs would “seriously impact the normal order of international trade,” the Ministry of Commerce said.
+Tariffs would “seriously impact the normal order of international trade,” the Commerce Ministry said.

 China’s steel and metals associations urged the government to retaliate, citing imports from the United States ranging from stainless steel to coal, agricultural products and electronics.

-It was the most explicit threat yet from the country in the escalating trade row.
+Last year, China imported 3.2 million tonnes of U.S. coal, worth about $420 million and nearly five times the amount it took in 2016.
+Trump has championed coal exports as demand from power firms at home weakens.

-The dispute has fueled concerns that soybeans, the United States’ most valuable export to China, might be caught up in the row after Beijing launched a probe into imports of U.S. sorghum, a grain used in animal feed and liquor.
+The dispute has fueled concerns that soybeans, the United States’ most valuable export to China, might be caught up in the row after Beijing launched an inquiry probe into imports of U.S. sorghum, a grain used in animal feed and liquor.

-Within minutes of Trump’s announcement, U.S. Republican Senator Jeff Flake, a critic of the president, said he would introduce a bill to nullify the tariffs.
-But that would probably require Congress to muster an extremely difficult two-thirds majority to override a Trump veto.

-Some Democrats praised the move.
-Senator Joe Manchin of West Virginia said it was “past time to defend our interests, our security and our workers in the global economy”.

 South Korea, the third largest steel exporter to the United States and a strategic ally on the Korean peninsula, called for calm.
 “We should prevent a trade war situation from excessive protectionism, in which the entire world harms each other,” Trade Minister Paik Un-gyu told a meeting with steelmakers.

-While carrying a message to Washington to push forward a diplomatic breakthrough over North Korea, South Korea’s national security office chief Chung Eui-yong requested U.S. officials to support Seoul’s request for a waiver, a presidential spokesman said.
+While carrying a message to Washington to push forward a diplomatic breakthrough over North Korea, South Korea’s national security office chief Chung Eui-yong asked U.S. officials to support Seoul’s request for a waiver, a presidential spokesman said.

 (GRAPHIC: How would Trump's tariff affect the cost of the Boeing 737? - tmsnrt.rs/2oPA3Xf)

-Reporting by Adam Jourdan, Wang Jing, Yuka Obayashi, Kaori Kaneko, Ami Miyazaki, Ju-Min Park, Hyunjoo Jin, Cynthia Kim, Robert-Jan Bartunek; writing by David Stamp; Editing by Toby Chopra
+Reporting by Adam Jourdan, Wang Jing, Yuka Obayashi, Kaori Kaneko, Ami Miyazaki, Ju-Min Park, Hyunjoo Jin, Cynthia Kim, Robert-Jan Bartunek and Alissa de Carbonnel; writing by David Stamp; Editing by Toby Chopra